Table of Contents

 The water tank has a capacity of 67 ounces.

-This is perhaps the best espresso machine for a family with varied tastes in coffee.
+This is perhaps the best choice for a family with varied tastes in coffee.
 Why?
 The Gaggia Classic Semi-Automatic Espresso Maker can make both espresso and coffee.

 Although it is smaller than some models on this list, it’s not very light.
 Its 20 pounds of weight is due to the high quality stainless steel components.
-While the visual aspect is nothing overly impressive the robust construction ensures a longer lifespan of the machine.
+While the visual aspect is nothing overly impressive the robust construction ensures a longer lifespan.

 The water container holds 72 ounces.
-The machine also has a commercial-grade chrome-plated brass portafilter, a frothing wand, and a high-voltage boiler with 17.5 bar pump.
-It also has settings for a single- or double-shot pouring.
+The machine also has a commercial grade chrome plated brass portafilter, a frothing wand, and a high-voltage boiler with 17.5 bar pump.
+It also has settings for a single or double pouring.

 The LED display is nothing too complicated to work with.
 It shows the water temperature, when the steam is ready, and also the classic on/off indicator.

 The wand also acts as a hot water dispenser which is how you’re able to please the coffee enthusiasts in the household.

 Although the 14101 is a great choice for home use, there are two things missing from the package.
 The absence of a stainless steel milk jug is not a deal breaker, but it is noticeable, and there is also no built in grinder in the Gaggia 14101, which may be obvious from the price.
 This won’t matter too much if you already have a favorite blend of ground coffee or if you have a separate grinder.
 However, it may affect the convenience rating for some people if they store the coffee in beans.

 This machine takes brewing coffee to a whole new level.
 The super automatic DeLonghi Prima Donna S is our best pick for the office environment.